azzaouiyazid/University-Management-System-/README.md

 this project will give a better understanding about :

 * Setting Up the Database
-* To manually register Java DB in the IDE
+* manually register Java DB in the IDE
 * Starting the Server and Creating a Database
-* To create the database
+* create the database
 * Connecting to the Database
 * Creating the Application
 * Binding Controls to Values in the Table